sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-04_instructions.md

 **Note:** All database objects will now be migrated to Azure SQL Database, this migration can take up to 10 minutes to complete

-### Task 3: Select the tables for data migration

-Upon completion of Schema Migration in the previous task:

 ## Exercise 3: Migrate on-premises databases to Azure SQL Database (online)